-3.6.2 Long-run analysis
+4.6.2 Long-run analysis

 We extend our previous examples to an N horizon economy.
-We maintain the same terminal probabilities for outcomes 1 and R, independent of N, with constant probabilities of U throughout each tree.
+We maintain the same terminal probabilities for outcomes 1 and R, independent of N. By analogy with the three period examples, each piece of good news resolves all the uncertainty in the extreme BV project, and similarly each piece of bad news resolves all the uncertainty in the extreme GV project.
+In each project we maintain constant probabilities of U throughout the tree.
 The extreme BV and extreme GV projects are described in figure 10.
-In the extreme BV project, as before, the imminent occurrence of the bad final outcome R is pushed until the very end, and bad news comes in small drops with an associated higher future volatility.
+In the extreme BV project, as before, the imminent occurrence of the bad final outcome R is pushed until the very end; thus bad news comes in small drops, each time with an associated higher future volatility.
+The probability of each piece of bad news according to any agent h is now $(1-h)^{2/N}$ .
 On the other hand, in the extreme GV project, good news, instead of bad news, has the property of revealing little information and inducing high volatility.
+Each piece of good news has probability $(1-(1-h)^2)^{1/N}$ .

 We calculate the equilibrium for each project separately.
-The system of equations that characterizes the equilibrium in each project and the equilibrium values are described in detailed in Appendix 6.1.
+The system of equations that characterizes the equilibrium in each project and the equilibrium values are described in detail in Appendix 2.
 They are the natural (though not obvious) extension of the three period case.
 The prices and leverage are noted at some of the nodes for N = 10 in figure 10.

-Figure 10: Prices and leverage for extreme BV and extreme GV projects, N = 10 periods for R = .2.
+Figure 10: Prices and leverage for extreme BV and extreme GV projects, N=10 periods for R=.2.

 Figure 10 shows that the results of previous sections hold even in longer horizon economies.
 The price of the extreme BV project is higher than the price in the extreme GV project and leverage is pro-cyclical in the extreme BV project and counter-cyclical in the extreme GV project.
-In fact, the longer the horizon the bigger the gap in initial prices.
-The gradually unfolding descent in the N period extreme BV project is reminiscent of the slowly building crisis of 2007-2009.